Pirate (Paul Jones, Byron)

 The detail near right is from the jug above, and far right from the plaque.
 The eyes of the pirate are closer together on the first detail from the jug.
 At first I thought there might be two copper plates, but now think it more likely there was a crease made in the transfer while applying it over a curved surface.

 The central ship transfer to this bowl appears to be unique to Seaham.
-This transfer appears on the Seaham 'Prima' Jug (see below right) in the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection.
+This transfer appears on the Seaham 'Prima' Jug (see below) in the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection.

 The jug below has a tall shape and distinctive enamels which are features associated with items attributed to Seaham.